eugeneswalker/gitlab-chart/doc/architecture/backup-restore.md

 The backup utility when given an argument `--restore` attempts to restore from an existing backup to the running instance.
 This backup can be from either an Omnibus GitLab or a CNG Helm chart installation given that both the instance that was backed up and the running instance runs the same version of GitLab.
-The restore expects a file in backup bucket using `-t <backup-name>` or a remote url using `-f <url>`.
+The restore expects a file in backup bucket using `-t <backup-name>` or a remote URL using `-f <url>`.

 When given a `-t` parameter it looks into backup bucket in object storage for a backup tar with such name.
-When given a `-f` parameter it expects that the given url is a valid uri of a backup tar in a location accessible from the container.
+When given a `-f` parameter it expects that the given URL is a valid uri of a backup tar in a location accessible from the container.

 After fetching the backup tar the sequence of execution is: